addie-stewart/activities/README.md

 # Activities
-Performs formatting operation on csv containing activities and campers
+Performs formatting operations on csv containing activities and campers

 Instructions for use:
 Download activities spreadsheet as csv and save in same folder as activities.py